- About About

 Americans for Safe Access (ASA) is the largest national member-based organization of patients, medical professionals, scientists and concerned citizens promoting safe and legal access to cannabis for therapeutic uses and research.

 ASA works in partnership with state, local and national legislators to overcome barriers and create policies that improve access to cannabis for patients and researchers.
-We have more than 40,000 active members with chapters and affiliates in more than 40 states.
+We have more than 150,000 active supporters with chapters and affiliates across all 50 states.

-ASA provides legal training for and medical information to patients, attorneys, health and medical professionals and policymakers throughout the United States.
-We also organize media support for court cases, rapid response to law enforcement raids, and capacity-building for advocates.
+ASA provides advocacy training to patients, attorneys, health and medical professionals and policymakers throughout the United States.

 Mostly likely you are reading this because you have decided you can no longer sit back and watch the federal government continue its campaign against cannabis therapies in this country or because you want to engage your local government in creating sane polices for patients and patient access.